fund-model/MimiFUND.jl/docs/src/tables.md

 SSA   3.6196    (1.8681)    0.411      (1.5337)
 SIS   4.1354    (2.0330)    0.2522     (1.6690)

-Table: Ratio of morbidity impacts (measured in years of life disabled) to mortality impacts (measured in number of cases). {#tbl:HM tag="HM"}
+## Table HM: Ratio of morbidity impacts (measured in years of life disabled) to mortality impacts (measured in number of cases)

       Malaria   Schistosomiasis   Dengue fever   Cardiovascular   Respiratory
 ----- --------- ----------------- -------------- ---------------- -------------